matteing/blog/content/posts/handling-the-jerks.md

 cover: "https://images.unsplash.com/photo-1552907634-471b3761315f"
 ---

 It was a dark, foggy night.
-In a cozy bed, I slept swiftly after a long day of university lectures and late-night coding.
+In a cozy bed, I laid fast asleep after a long day of university lectures and late-night coding.

 Then a noise.
 A long, annoying noise shook me off my sleep.
 Crawling to the other side of my bed, I reach my desk and clumsily grab my phone, in an attempt to _shut that shit down_.